ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IDataProviderResult.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.category`
+              - Returns a value representing the category of the result.
             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.value`
+              - Returns the reference to the object containing the actual results returned by the data provider.
+The type of the object returned depends on the category.
+The categories currently defined are: Interval, SubSection and TextMessage.
             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.sections`
+              - Returns a collection of sections.
             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.intervals`
+              - Returns a collection of intervals.
             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.data_sets`
+              - Returns a collection of Datasets.
             * - :py:attr:`~ansys.stk.core.stkobjects.IDataProviderResult.message`
+              - Returns the message returned with the result.

 Import detail